Edd Byrnes: Early life

 Byrnes was born in New York City, the son of Mary (née Byrne) and Augustus "Gus" Breitenberger.
 He had two siblings, Vincent and Jo-Ann.
-After his abusive alcoholic father died when Edd was 13, he dropped his last name in favor of Byrnes, based on the name of his maternal grandfather Edward Byrne.
+After his abusive alcoholic father died when Edd was 13, he dropped his last name in favor of Byrnes, based on the name of his maternal Irish grandfather Edward Byrne.

 Byrnes developed the urge to act in high school but did not seriously consider pursuing it until after he had tried a number of other jobs, such as driving an ambulance, roofing and selling flowers.
 At age 17, he found work as a photographer's model.

 Career

 Early acting career

 In 1956, Byrnes got an unpaid job in a summer stock theatre company in Connecticut, the Litchfield Community Playhouse.
 He soon began appearing in the company's plays as an actor; he also tried to get roles in Broadway theatre productions, but had no luck.
 Also that year, he was cast in an episode of the Crossroads TV program.
 Byrnes also appeared in episodes of the late-1950s series Wire Service and Navy Log.

 After a year, Byrnes moved to Hollywood.
 He appeared in a stage production of Tea and Sympathy.
 Byrnes also appeared in episodes of The Adventures of Jim Bowie, and Telephone Time and in the film Fear Strikes Out (1957).
-Byrnes was third-billed in the low budget exploitation film Reform School Girl (1957) for American International Pictures, co-starring Sally Kellerman; the same year, he had a supporting role in the Warner Bros. film Johnny Trouble.
+Byrnes was third-billed in the low-budget exploitation film Reform School Girl (1957) for American International Pictures, co-starring Sally Kellerman.
+That same year, he had a supporting role in the Warner Bros. film Johnny Trouble.

 In 1957, Byrnes signed a three-year contract with John Carroll of Clarion Pictures.
 He tested for roles in the films Bernardine and Until They Sail but was unsuccessful.
 He did, however, guest star on an episode of Cheyenne made by Warner Bros., and a contemporary report described him as "a Tab Hunter type.".
 The studio liked Byrnes' work and signed him to a long-term contract in May 1957.